 Delivering Australia’s First Dispatchable Solar Power Plant

-Yadlamalka, South Australia will play host to one of the world’s largest solar-powered vanadium flow batteries (VFB) as part of an innovative $20m AUD project which will see an 8 MWh Invinity VFB combined with 6 MWp of solar panels to unlock low-cost, low-emission energy for the Australian Grid, producing approximately 10 GWh of dispatchable solar power each year.
+Port Pirie, South Australia now plays host to one of the world’s largest solar-powered vanadium flow batteries (VFB) as part of an innovative $22m AUD project which uses an 8 MWh Invinity VFB combined with 6 MWp of solar panels to unlock low-cost, low-emission energy for the Australian grid, producing approximately 10 GWh of dispatchable solar power each year.

-The Yadlamalka Energy Project is the brainchild of South Australian entrepreneur and landowner, Andrew Doman and is being developed by the Yadlamalka Energy Trust.
+The Spencer Energy Project is the brainchild of South Australian entrepreneur and landowner, Andrew Doman, Chairman of the Yadlamalka Energy Trust who developed the project.

 Interested in Finding Out More?

 If you’re a utility, developer, EPC, or financier please contact our commercial team to discuss the details of your project.
 We work with you to develop a robust business case and financial model.